GabBen1300/SAP-CPI-Groovy-IntelliJ-Template/README.md

 3. Select version `1.8` and click `Download`
 ---

 Thank you for following the setup instructions.
-If you encounter any issues, please refer to the troubleshooting section or contact the project maintainer.
+If you encounter any issues, please refer to the troubleshooting section or open an issue.